CCGS Alfred Needler

-CCGS Alfred Needler was an offshore fishery science vessel operated by the Canadian Coast Guard.
+CCGS Alfred Needler is an offshore fishery science vessel formerly operated by the Canadian Coast Guard.
 The vessel entered service in 1982 with the Department of Fisheries and Oceans, stationed at the Bedford Institute of Oceanography in Dartmouth, Nova Scotia.
 In 1995, in order to reduce the number of ships and combine tasks, the Fisheries and Oceans fleet and the Canadian Coast Guard fleets were merged under the Canadian Coast Guard.
+The ship was decommissioned from Canadian Coast Guard service in 2023.